cloudflare/next-on-pages/docs/supported.md

     - 🔄: Not currently supported, but it's probably possible and we may add support in the future
     - ❌: Not supported and unlikely we ever will support this

-- _1_ - **compression**: Locally no compression is applied, when deployed to Pages [Cloudflare applies gzip or brotli compression](https://developers.cloudflare.com/support/speed/optimization-file-size/what-will-cloudflare-compress) automatically.
+- _1_ - **compression**: [Cloudflare applies gzip or brotli compression](https://developers.cloudflare.com/support/speed/optimization-file-size/what-will-cloudflare-compress) automatically.
+When developing locally with Wrangler, no compression is applied.

 - _2_ - **runtime configuration**: We could look into implementing the runtime configuration but it is probably not worth it since it is a legacy configuration and environment variables should be used instead.

 - _3_ - **setting custom build directory**: Applications built using next-on-pages don't rely on the `.next` directory so this option isn't really applicable.

-- _4_ - **configuring onDemandEntries**: Not applicable since its an option for the Next.js server during development which we don't rely on.
+- _4_ - **configuring onDemandEntries**: Not applicable since it's an option for the Next.js server during development which we don't rely on.

-- _5_ - **React strict mode**: Currently we build the application so React strict mode doesn't work either way, if we can make strict mode work this option will most likely work straight away.
+- _5_ - **React strict mode**: Currently we build the application so React strict mode doesn't work either way.
+If we can make strict mode work, this option will most likely work straight away.

 - _6_ - **exportPathMap**: Option used for SSG not applicable for next-on-pages apps.

-- _7_ - **build indicator**: If you're developing using `wrangler pages dev` we do hard refreshes so the indicator doesn't appear, if you run your app locally using `next dev` this option works fine.
+- _7_ - **build indicator**: If you're developing using `wrangler pages dev`, we do hard refreshes so the indicator doesn't appear.
+If you run your app locally using `next dev`, this option works fine.

 - _8_ - **Turbopack-specific options**: Turbopack is not currently supported on next-on-pages (this might change in the future so we might reconsider the addition of this option).